 One of my favorite times of the day is when I get the kids settled in a night and it’s time to read.
-Currently we’re reading Little House on the Prairie.
+Currently, we’re reading Little House on the Prairie.
 And recently we just finished Anne of Green Gables and Anne of Avelona.
-(Pst.
-You can buy the WHOLE Anne of Green Gables Series on Amazon for only .99!)

 Bedtime reading has been a tradition that we’ve done for the last 20+ years.
 We make sure all electronics are turned off, the kids get ready for bed, and we sit down as a family to read.
 Currently–since we have an age range of 5-16-years-old–I read to the younger kids and John reads to the older ones.
 It’s amazing how many wonderful books we get to share as a family!

 Do you like to read aloud?
 Here are some ideas and tips for reading aloud to your kids from some of my friends.

-My kids are still preschoolers, so sometimes we do read alouds while they play with blocks or other things.
-It’s worked out really well for us, because it means I don’t have to read only what will hold their interest in every moment, but they still love it and ask to read more.
+*When my kids are still preschoolers, so sometimes we do read-alouds while they play with blocks or other things.
+It’s worked out really well for us because it means I don’t have to read only what will hold their interest in every moment, but they still love it and ask to read more.
 We made it all the way through the Little House on the Prairie series that way.
 It started while I was still nursing my younger child and the habit just stuck. —Alicia Wright

-We read aloud all the way through high school.
+*We read aloud all the way through high school.
 I was very dynamic and animated, always using appropriate voices.
 When they were old enough (strong readers), the kids joined in the reading.
-We saved fiction books for read aloud.
-We also supplemented with audio books (read by the author are the best!).
+We saved fiction books for read-aloud.
+We also supplemented with audiobooks (read by the author are the best!).
 When the kiddos were really young I would allow coloring in a Dover color book that matched our story.
 Some kept this up as they got older, some began notes.
-We always ended with comprehension questions and discussion.
-Lastly, we listen to a lot of audio books: in the car, while doing chores, in the shower, etc. I’ve noticed that the kiddos quiet down even if it’s my audio book. —Kim Garroutte
+We always ended with comprehension questions and discussions.
+Lastly, we listen to a lot of audiobooks: in the car, while doing chores, in the shower, etc. I’ve noticed that the kiddos quiet down even if it’s my audiobook. —Kim Garroutte

-Bath time was big read aloud time for us, especially as they got older.
+*Bath time was a big read-aloud time for us, especially as they got older.
 Just so relaxing at the end of the day.
 But that was one kid at a time. —Carla Foote

 *I used different voices for each character.
 I read with enthusiasm and made eye contact as much as possible.
 Then we talked about what we read.
 Get them engaged. —Mary Ann Hake